johnitvn/bootstrap-wizard-step/README.md

 boostrap-wizard-step
 ====================

-Jquery plugin with bootstrap for display wizard-step
+boostrap-wizard-step is plugin with bootstrap for display wizard-step.
+This plugin is easy for use

+View information and doucment in http://johnitvn.github.io/bootstrap-wizard-step/